 NB: A safeguarding checklist will be sent to all partners.
 This will need to be completed if any participants under the age of 18 are part of the project activity.

-Expectation from Partners and Challenges Abroad with regard to Child Protection and Safeguarding
+Expectation from partners and Challenges Abroad with regards to child protection and safeguarding

 - An up-to-date safeguarding and child protection policy which embeds the guidance from Keeping Children Safe in Education and the Children’s Act.
 The policy must be signed by the most senior person in the organisation and be written clearly, accessible, and available to all stakeholders including students.